 Desautels Faculty of Management news

-Professor Karl Moore, of the Desautels Faculty of Management at McGill University, speaks to David Ulrich, a senior professor at the University of Michigan and one of the top H.R. people in the world.
+Karl Moore of the Desautels Faculty of Management at McGill University, speaks to Martin Kilduff, a professor [of management studies at the Judge Business School] at Cambridge University.

 Professor Robert David and PhD Candidate, Saeed Akhlaghpour, Win 2012 Academy of Management Meeting Best Paper Proceedings

 “Co-evolution in Management Fashion: Computational models of consultant-driven innovation" by Desautels Professor Robert David, PhD candidate, Saeed Akhlaghpour and David Strang (Cornell University) has been judged by reviewers of the 2012 Academy of Management Meeting to be one of the best accepted papers in the program.

 At Canadian universities, business schools are light-years ahead of the rest of the campus in raising their global profile. …At English-speaking McGill University, with its business school one-fifth the total enrollment size of HEC Montréal, delivering an international experience is central to branding efforts by the Desautels Faculty of Management.

 The BCom Honors in Investment Management (HIM) program prepares students for a career in the financial markets, either on the buy-side, working for asset management funds, or on the sell-side, working for investment banks.
 The program gives students a rigorous training in accounting, statistics and finance.

 Fifty years ago, at a fishing camp north of Quebec City, the cabinet of then-Premier Jean Lesage held a fractious debate over the future of electricity in Quebec.
 Spearheaded by the late René Lévesque, the major question on the table was the nationalization of Hydro-Quebec.